f5devcentral/f5-sdk-python/README.md

 pip install -r requirements.txt && pip install .
 ```

-Note: This project prefers Python 3.x, however if testing against python 2.x you should use either 1) a virtual environment or 2) Python 2.7 in a container - `docker run --rm -it -v $(pwd):/usr/dir python:2.7 /bin/bash`
+Note: This project prefers Python 3.x, however if testing against python 2.x you should use either:

+- A virtual environment
+- Python 2.7 in a container - `docker run --rm -it -v $(pwd):/usr/dir python:2.7 /bin/bash`

 ### Testing